The services and resources listed below are available for residents in our region. Don’t forget to visit 211 to find more resources!

 - Registered programs for specific age groups with activities designed to engage and encourage learning and encourage the development of motor skills

 - A variety of parenting programs including nutrition, raising resilient children, discipline, etc.

 - Developmental assessment and referral to appropriate services

-- Provides a variety of mental health services to youth: walk-in clinics, group counselling, outreach for teens, etc. They also work alongside schools to provide services.
+- Provides a variety of mental health services to youth: walk-in clinics, group counseling, outreach for teens, etc. They also work alongside schools to provide services.

-- Provides community-based individual, group, and family counselling
+- Provides community-based individual, group, and family counseling

 - Works with Ontario Autism Program to provide services for youth with autism

 - Works with youth experiencing mental health issues in the criminal justice system

 - Locations in: Bradford West Gwillimbury, Barrie, Alliston and more